 Education is one of the government’s strategic priorities and considered to be essential to the region's economic and social development.
-So it is not surprising that there are 12 universities, offering over 1,050 different degrees and masters, 17 international schools and Barcelona is home to two of the world’s most prestigious business schools -ESADE and IESE-, ranked among the Europe's top ten, according to leading economic publications.
+So it is not surprising that there are 12 universities, offering over 1,270 different degrees and masters, and more than 208,000 univsersity students.

-The Times Higher Education has ranked the Catalan university system the 3rd best in Europe, behind the Netherlands and Switzerland.
-A sign of the educational excellence found here is the number of international students who come to Catalonia to pursue their studies in a wide variety of disciplines.
+The Catalan university system stands out for its ability to attract talent from all over the world.
+A sign of the educational excellence found here is the number of international students (12,564 in 2019) who come to Catalonia to pursue their studies in a wide variety of disciplines.